hstreamdb/docs/docs/en/guides/sql.md

 {"max_length":50.0,"info.category":"Vegetable"}
 ```

-It is correct!
+It works.
 Now insert more data and repeat the inspection:

 ```
 > INSERT INTO visit (product, user, length) VALUES ("Banana", "Alice", 40);